MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2019-05-24-restricting-user-input-on-a-number-type-input-box-in-react.md

 }
 ```

+  (I’m using a [Babel plugin](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties) that allows for class properties).

   This is a basic [controlled component](https://reactjs.org/docs/forms.html#controlled-components).
 As the user types, React checks whether the input evaluates to an integer between 1 and 9.
 If it does, the input box re-renders with its value set to a string of that integer.
 If it doesn’t, then the input box *should* re-render blank, as we’re setting its value to an empty string.
 But it doesn’t work!
 On Firefox and Safari, *anything* can be typed in the box.
 On Chrome, most non&ndash;1-9 characters cannot be typed, but at least `e`, `E`, `+`, `-`, and `.` can be.

 The fix is to change `this.setState({ value: '' })` to something like `this.setState({ value: ' ' })`.
 That string is a single space, but actually *any* non-empty string will do if it doesn’t evaluate to an integer between 1 and 9; and if it *does* evaluate to an integer between 1 and 9 (e.g., if the string is `'1'`), then that integer is what shows up in the box after a “bad” input.